cyber-dojo/commander/README.md

-# commander
-Working towards a docker image with docker-compose embedded inside it which container the docker-compose.yml file and handles all processing of the ./cyber-dojo script.
+Working towards a docker image with docker-compose embedded inside it which contains the docker-compose.yml file and handles all processing of the ./cyber-dojo script.